The Primary Purpose of Picture Illustrations and how they help to Improve Learning

 Reason #1: Illustrations help in early stages of Education

 Different kinds of illustrations and figures are used for learning in the early stages of human life.
 As the child begins its learning process, it begins to perceive the world around it abstractly.
-It is always curious to study the surroundings and this is where illustrated books fall into place and aids the child to learn new things.
-The teacher takes the help of Illustrations to instruct the children and improve their imagination.
+It is always curious to study the surroundings and this is where illustrated books fall into place and aid the child to learn new things.
+The teacher uses the help of Illustrations to instruct the children and improve their imagination.
 There is the necessity of good illustrations for children’s books, as it aids them in associating words with things.
-They should be exclusively designed in order to fascinate the children and hold their imagination.
+They should be exclusively designed in order to fascinate the children and hold onto their imagination.

 Reason #2: Illustrations help to Convey a Complex Idea easily

 You can go ahead and use illustration to express an idea which is hard to convey or consumes a lot of time.
-Scientific studies have shown that the use of visual aids helps the human mind to grasp the information more speedily and lasts longer in memory.
+Scientific studies have shown that the use of visual aids helps the human mind to grasp information more speedily and last longer in memory.
 Usually when we read a novel, our imagination runs wild and we make vivid images in our head.
 At certain times we cannot rely on our imagination, but we need tangible visual representation.
 Here comes the need for illustrative books.
 People with learning disabilities are much benefited by colourful illustrations and sketches etc. Thus, it makes it possible for everyone irrespective of their learning prowess to grasp things easily without any difficulty.

-Few technical illustrations will help you understand how illustrations convey a complex idea to the viewer, check this link.
+A few technical illustrations will help you understand how illustrations convey a complex idea to the viewer, check this link.

 Reason #3: Beat truancy with Illustrated Books

 Children who are truant from school can be enticed to attend school with colourfully illustrated books and will attract a student even if he is not willing to go to school.
 Your books can act like an incentive for children to attend school.
 Visual representations can work wonders and become more appealing to the reader than boring books without any visual images.
 But books should be selected very carefully, which should be suitable for the age of the student.
-Book catalogues can help you in this.
+Book catalogues can help you with this.

 Reason #4: Illustrations aids in Memory Retention

 As illustration presents all the information needed to explain the topic instantaneously and it assists in short-term and long-term memory.
-At a single glance, the reader views all the information displayed in the form of illustrations and this graphical representation are more effective than text alone.
+At a single glance, the reader views all the information displayed in the form of illustrations and this graphical representation is more effective than text alone.
 Even a small child who does not know how to read text can easily understand what the image is trying to express.